cirocosta/monero-operator/README.md

 # monero-operator

-A Kubernetes-native way of deploying [Monero] nodes, networks, and miners: express your intention and let Kubernetes run it for you.
+A [Kubernetes]-native way of deploying [Monero] nodes, networks, and miners: express your intention and let Kubernetes run it for you.